There are basically two types of loans: federal loans and alternative (or private) loans.

 Federal Perkins Loan

 A federal Perkins loan has a fixed interest rate of 5% and is for students with exceptional financial need.
+Florida College currently has a limited amount of these funds.

 Federal Parent PLUS Loan